kalitanick/TrueFan/README.md

 There are still a handful of features and optimizations that need to be added:

 * General code cleanup
-* Adding More Animation for feedback to forms
+* Adding More Animation for feedback across site
-* Adding checkboxes to allows user the option to filter in/out live and short songs, it currently does so by default
 * Handling of region availability of albums and tracks, it currently defualts to US

 ## Available Scripts